fangyiwei98/GLANet/README.md

 ## Highlight✨

 - To alleviate the computational burden of DPA, a squareplus linear attention (SLA) module is designed.
 This module leverages the associativity of matrix multiplication to linearly reduce complexity and employs a squareplus kernel function to enhance the representational capacity of the attention mechanism.
 - Building on the foundation of the SLA module, we introduce a novel network architecture, GLANet.
 GLANet capitalizes on the SLA's efficient complexity management and its prowess in capturing global feature dependencies, integrating these advantages into its structural design.
-Through the deployment of the SLA module, GLANet effectively optimizes the expression of global spatial features, rendering it exceptionally effective for large-scale RSI segmentation tasks..
+Through the deployment of the SLA module, GLANet effectively optimizes the expression of global spatial features, rendering it exceptionally effective for large-scale RSI segmentation tasks.